cloudmesh-community/fa18-523-60/paper/paper.md

 and growing needs of processing data in real-time with minimal hardware processing power [@www-guru99].
-The NoSQL databases are a new generation of engines that do not necessarily require SQL language and are sometimes also called "Not Only SQL" databases.However, most of them support various third-party open connectivity drivers that can map NoSQL queries to SQL's.
+The NoSQL databases are a new generation of engines that do not necessarily require SQL language and are sometimes also called *Not Only SQL* databases.However, most of them support various third-party open connectivity drivers that can map NoSQL queries to SQL's.
 It would be safe to say that although NoSQL databases are still far from replacing the relational databases, they are adding an